reiryuki/Pixel-Gapps-Ryuki-Mod-arm64-10/README.md

 - Excluded Migrate Helper app from battery optimization to prevent restoration failures.
 - Fixed missing permissions.

+## Attention!
+- Make sure this Pixel Gapps is installed before Magisk installer or any root installer.

 ## Download
 - Bellow at "Releases".